The Building Blocks¶

 OpenAL caught our eyes first because it seemed related to OpenGL (it's not, but they do have other things in common), and we found an open source implementation of the standard named OpenAL Soft.
 On the other hand, we had heard of FMOD because Unity uses it on several platforms, and we think it's a good candidate purely from the huge list of games (with some hit titles) that use it.

 We chose to give OpenAL Soft a try first because it's open source, while FMOD is owned by a commercial company and is not free (however, it does provide a free license for indie games with a budget under 500k).
-However, the team member who was assigned the task failed to get anything working in 3 hours, by the end of which he was still confused and stuck.
+However, the team member who was assigned the task failed to get anything working in three hours, by the end of which he was still confused and stuck.
 This is partially due to the lack of Getting Started documentation and tutorials online, and partially because he is not experienced with audio APIs at all.

 Then we decided to experiment with FMOD.
 It turns out that FMOD's low-level API is surprisingly easy to integrate and use, and has a comprehensive documentation.
 We were able to get the library integrated and play our first audio clip in 2 hours, with the help of some Getting Started tutorials 5.
 We think that, for novice engine programmers, these kind of tutorials are invaluable.
 They are a great way to introduce you to a new field and get you up and running quickly.
 Also, thanks to the FMOD documentation, we easily found the way to control its memory usage with